Skip navigation

 Public Health is a clinical specialty committed to reducing inequalities and our workforce must represent and reflect the diversity of the communities that we serve.
 Public health should also have an inclusive workforce where everyone is treated fairly and feels fully part of the profession.

-FPH work on the equalities agenda is led by the Equality, Diversity and Inclusion Committee and the Equality and Diversity SIG.
+FPH work on the equalities agenda is led by the Equity, Diversity and Inclusion Committee and the Equality, Diversity and Inclusion SIG.
 More recently, FPH has also embarked on a programme of work to look at public health training through a diversity and inclusion lens.
 It will include reviewing the recruitment processes, progress through training and differential attainment at examination and ARCP.
 We will further look at appointments and career progression where possible.

 The Faculty's work in this area will be from a UK perspective where possible, recognising some differences in data sources across the UK.
 We will look at the public health career journey across the wider protected characteristics (such as gender, and disability) and these may become a focus for future reports.